spollard/josh-works.github.io/golden.md

 These laws, born out of a desire to avoid some harm, lead to a rigid, inflexible, unbending solution that forces the community to conform to the law, instead of the law conforming the the community.

 In contrast to this “opinions as law” approach, I love flexibility and experimentation, and dislike sterile, managed environments.
-Therefore, I will in support of experimentation, instead of in a way that assumes we have perfect knowledge and know the future.
+Therefore, I will vote in support of experimentation, instead of in a way that assumes we have perfect knowledge and know the future.

 ## Anti-qualification 2